 "To get an ideal amount of protein in my day, while on a mostly plant-based diet, I rely on a quality protein powder first thing before my morning workout," she tells us.
 "In fact, I add it to my nut milk for my homemade coffee 'latte.'
 When I need a little boost in the late afternoon, a greens powder mixed in a smoothie or with some water can certainly help prevent me from over-snacking and get me through to my next meal.
 I can also get in vitamins and nutrients such as vitamin C, vitamin D, potassium, calcium, and magnesium to name a few."

-Next up, read about 12 superfood-infused products that will give you glowing skin.
+Next up, read about how pumpkin seeds will give you glowing skin.